ryukirisame/learningjs/how js works.md

 });
 ```

-6. Arrow Functions
+6. Arrow Functions:
-Arrow functions are unique because they don't have their own `this` binding.
-Instead, they inherit `this` from the surrounding lexical context—the scope in which they were defined.
-This behavior makes arrow functions particularly useful in scenarios where you want to maintain the `this` value from the outer scope, such as in callback functions or event handlers.
+Arrow functions are unique because they don't have their own 'this' binding.
+Instead, they inherit 'this' from the surrounding lexical context—the scope in which they were defined.
+This behavior makes arrow functions particularly useful in scenarios where you want to maintain the 'this' value from the outer scope, such as in callback functions or event handlers.

 ```
 const obj = {